 At the beginning of 2017 I decided to make this My Year of Speaking Dangerously, and attempt to go from zero to hero in terms of speaking in public and on air.

-Ask any woman if she thinks women are well-presented in live debates, on TV panels or in radio discussions, and she’ll likely say no. But ask her if she’d be willing to step up, to her redress the balance, and you might well get the same answer.
+Ask any woman if she thinks women are well-presented in live debates, on TV panels or in radio discussions, and she’ll likely say no. But ask her if she’d be willing to step up – to personally help redress the balance – and you might well get the same answer.